 - If invasives have dropped seeds, those seeds can remain viable in the soil for many years.

 - If invasives have extensive roots or rhizomes, it can take years to properly exhaust, smother, or poison them.

 Steps we can take

 We can all play a role to help reduce the spread of invasive plants, on our property, and the properties we manage or visit.
-We can also encourage governments to properly manage our public lands, and educate the public about this problem.
+We can also encourage governments to properly manage public lands and educate the public about this problem.